scottgeng00/lectscript/README.md

 outlines of Zoom recordings.
 Given just the URL of a Zoom cloud recording, LectScript will return a full transcript of the entire lecture.
 LectScript further generates key concepts and the timestamps of important moments for you to review.

+Initially submitted for Columbia's 2020 hackathon, for which we won the best education hack!

 ## How It Works

 1. LectScript contains a CLI tool (`main.py`), 2 modules (`data.py`, `nlp.py`)